Our Approach

 Outcomes

-Exit-Readiness Brief highlighting the company’s current posture and remediation progress
+Exit-Readiness Brief detailing current posture and proof points for buyers

-Cyber Maturity Attestation and supporting documentation for buyer diligence
+Cyber Maturity Attestation with supporting documentation to satisfy buyer diligence requests

-Strategic Risk Narrative for investor decks, CIMs, or buyer-facing materials
+Strategic Risk Narrative for inclusion in investor decks, CIMs, or other buyer-facing materials

 Deal support for legal, insurance, and buyer teams evaluating cyber-related disclosures and risks